Labour vs boiler unit cost: where your money actually goes Why “cheap boilers” usually cost more

 Right — fitting can’t be that much on top.

-That assumption is where people get burned, especially when the quote ignores what actually makes a boiler safe, legal, and reliable.
+That assumption is where people get burned, especially when the quote ignores what actually makes a boiler safe, legal, and reliable long-term.

-It’s also why two people searching “cost of installing a new boiler” can see wildly different answers.
-The real cost is usually hidden in the labour, checks, and compliance.
+It’s also why two people searching “cost of installing a new boiler” can see wildly different numbers.
+The real cost is usually in the labour, checks, materials, and compliance — not the boiler box itself.

 The real split: boiler vs labour (roughly)

-On most London installations, the boiler unit itself is only 35–50% of the total cost.
+On most London installations, the boiler unit itself is only 35–50% of the total.

 The rest is everything required to make that boiler: